Mongolia

 Results

-• Built the capacity of the Government to meet its reporting obligations
+- Enhanced the Government’s capacity to fulfil its reporting obligations

 Supporting the Government and the social partners to effectively contribute to the reporting procedure